-Our goal is to deliver compassionate care tailored to your child’s needs.
 Treating PDA often involves surgically closing the ductus arteriosus.
 In some cases, we use temporary treatments while we wait to see if the connection closes on its own.
 In older infants and children, we can close the connection using a catheter-based procedure.

 Treatments for PDA include:

 - Medical management: Babies born prematurely may receive an intravenous (IV) medication called indomethacin to help the PDA close on its own.

 - Nutrition: Premature babies and children with a large PDA may receive special formula or breast milk supplements to help them get enough nutrition to gain weight.